TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \subsection{Using \treecoder to Compare Decoding Strategies}

-Beyond constraints, \treecoder enables users to vary the underlying decoding strategy itself, revealing how different search behaviours trade off accuracy and efficiency.
-Among the methods tested, ASAp achieves the highest accuracy, closely followed by MCTS (rows 8–12 in Table~\ref{tab:model_results}).
-Both rely on rollouts and backtracking to refine partial hypotheses, which improves solution quality but increases computational cost as suggested by the higher number of expansions.
+Beyond constraints, \treecoder{} enables users to vary the decoding strategy, revealing how different search behaviours trade off accuracy and efficiency.
+Among the methods tested, ASAp achieves the highest accuracy, closely followed by MCTS (rows 8--12 in Table~\ref{tab:model_results}).
+Both rely on rollouts and backtracking to refine partial hypotheses, improving solution quality but increasing cost, as reflected in the higher number of expansions.
 In contrast, beam search expands more nodes than sampling or SMC, as it maintains distinct beams rather than merging similar candidates.
-These results highlight how \treecoder facilitates systematic exploration of decoding dynamics---allowing practitioners to switch search strategies within a single unified framework.
+These results highlight how \treecoder{} facilitates systematic exploration of decoding dynamics, allowing practitioners to switch strategies within a unified framework.